 Alternative one: Term life

-As Ramsey mentions, term life insurance makes for a far better option.
+As Ramsey mentions, term life insurance makes for a far better option than whole life insurance.
 Term life refers to a purchase that lasts for a period of time — maybe 10, 15 or 20 years — and guarantees payment if a person dies within that term.

-With its restricted period of time, term is much cheaper than whole.
+With its restricted period of time, term life insurance is much cheaper than whole life insurance.
 Note that it only provides a death benefit and premiums depend on your age and health status.
 Know also that you can’t invest the money elsewhere — and don’t get it back if the term expires and you’re still alive.
 Consider coupling term payments with investments that will grow alongside them.

-The 401(k) offers another financial buffer in the event of death.
-Yet here’s the problem: Many Americans don’t even have a 401(k), including those who freelance.
+A 401(k) offers another financial buffer in the event of death.
+Yet, here’s the problem: many Americans don’t even have a 401(k), including those who freelance.

 Financial advisers can then help you invest that retirement cash.
 Further, you get a tax break for investing in the 401(k), as you won’t be levied on those contributions until you make withdrawals.
 This could be when you retire or want to hand it down to a beneficiary.

 The beauty of any individual retirement account (IRA) is that you can start one even if you already have a 401(k).
 With a Roth IRA, you’re taxed up front.
 This benefits you when you withdraw cash, as you’ve already paid the tax: What you take is what you keep (unless, of course, you use it to buy some whole life).